jamerson/stocks-service/README.md

 IN_MEM_PERSIST=map docker-compose up springboot
 ```

-Sample stock data is loaded during the service startup, this information can be customized in `stockservice/application.yml` file.
+Sample stock data is loaded during the service startup.
+This information can be customized in `stockservice/application.yml` file.

 The service provides the following endpoints: